bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     the keyword)

--   When the derivatives chain involves outputs derived from a single raw input, `source_keywords` MUST be the entire source filename, with the ommission of the source suffix and extension.
+-   When the derivatives chain involves outputs derived from a single raw input, `source_keywords` MUST be the entire source filename, with the omission of the source suffix and extension.
 One exception to this rule is filename keywords that are no longer relevant.
 Depending on the nature of the derivative file, the suffix can either be the same as the source file if